-The Board of Trustees are supported by four sub-committees (SCs) (Finance, HR, Marketing & Fundraising and EDI (see below)) which provide scrutiny, review a wide range of reports and data, ensure they comply with the law and charity guidelines, review risks across all areas of the charity responsibilities and ensure that the Board receives timely, relevant information to help it make decisions and plan for the future.
+The Board of Trustees are supported by three sub-committees (SCs) (Finance, HR, and Marketing & Fundraising) which provide scrutiny, review a wide range of reports and data, ensure they comply with the law and charity guidelines, review risks across all areas of the charity responsibilities and ensure that the Board receives timely, relevant information to help it make decisions and plan for the future.
 The Sub-Committees also support the board in managing its response emergency procedures, and adapt its contingency plans as needed.
-The Sub-Committees are chaired by a trustee, and attended by at least one other trustee, and at least two member of staff who specialise in each area.
+The Sub-Committees are chaired by a trustee, and at least two members of staff who specialise in each area.